First Presbyterian Church

 If you wish to mail a check, you can use the following address: First Presbyterian Church, P.O.
 Box 69, Schaller, Iowa 51053, or you can drop the check off at the State Bank of Schaller.

 Please pray for our leaders.
+Pray for the people of Gaza, Israel, Ukraine, and Russia.
+Pray for Mark Diersen, Dexter Meseck, Steve Schaefer, and Shelly Fenner.
+Pray for the churches in our Presbytery who do not have a pastor.
+Pray for our schools.
 Continue to pray for the people on our prayer list.
-Pray for our Vacation Bible School program.
-Pray for the families of Florene Cork, and for Randy Leask.
-Pray for our children and teachers.
+Pray for our Purple Gang program.
 Let us pray for our troops who are still deployed overseas and for those who are struggling with their wartime experiences.

 May God bless and keep you,